yosoyubik/canvas/README.md

 ## Features

-- Templates:
-  - Hexagonal Mesh.
-  - World Maps: US, Europe, Africa (more soon...)
-  - Freehand Canvas.
 - Each stroke is stored automatically on your Urbit.
 - Export Canvas Images as SVG/PNG files.
   - Allows for selective removal of the Color Palette and/or Hexagonal Mesh.
   - Image files are stored on your Urbit and served through %eyre.
   - Option to share a canvas file in a chat room.
 - Allows creation of Public/Private Canvas.
   - A shared canvas becomes local once the subscription is pulled.
   - Others can join a Public Canvas and work in real-time in a cool art project.

 ## Installation